On this page

 Welcome to the Sickle Cell and Thalassaemia Centre (SCaT).
-The service is located on the first floor of the main City Hospital building, opposite ward D15.
+The service is located at the Midland Metropolitan University Hospital.

 The unit is a day-case treatment centre providing care for patients with Sickle Cell Disease and Thalassaemia and their families and friends.
 Some appointments are booked; but we are largely a walk-in service.